 Amir Sends Congratulations To King Of Denmark

-Doha, Qatar: HH the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to HM King Frederik X of Denmark on the occasion of his country's Constitution Day.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to King Frederik X of Denmark on the occasion of his country's Constitution Day.

 Legal Disclaimer: